Advice > Consulting

 All firms ask a mix of these two types of questions but some are more focused on one type than others.
 For instance, McKinsey almost exclusively asks personal experience interview questions.
 But Bain tends to put much more focus on fit questions such as “Why Bain?”.

 So what specific questions do you need to prepare for?
-We have analysed hundreds of interview questions on glassdoor.com for McKinsey, BCG, and Bain and have summarised our findings below.
+We have analysed hundreds of interview questions on Glassdoor.com for McKinsey, BCG, and Bain and have summarised our findings below.

 Please note that the percentages listed below are for total questions asked.
 For instance, out of 100 fit questions you can expect 26 to be “Why firm X?” questions.
 Also keep in mind, that the balance between fit questions and PEI questions varies from firm to firm.